ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 #### UI5 Server Middlewares

-If you require to configure the UI5 server middlewares, you can do so by adding some selected configuration options in the `package.json` of the CAP server in the section: `cds/cds-plugin-ui5/modules/%moduleId%`
+If you require to configure the UI5 server middlewares, you can do so by adding some selected configuration options in the `package.json` of the CDS server in the section: `cds/cds-plugin-ui5/modules/%moduleId%`

 ```json
 {